yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 :term:`PACKAGES_DYNAMIC` are
 automatically extended by the system.
 If you are extending any manual code in the recipe, you can use the ``${MLPREFIX}`` variable to ensure those names are extended correctly.
-This automatic extension code resides in ``multilib.bbclass``.

 Using Multilib
 ~~~~~~~~~~~~~~